ZL-Asica/docs-SuzuBlog/docs/en/guide/faq.md

 SuzuBlog is a minimalist blog template built with **Next.js** and pure **Markdown**, offering the following features:

-- **Blazing fast performance**: Supports both Server-Side Rendering (SSR) and Static Site Generation (SSG).
+- **Blazing fast performance**: Supports both Incremental Static Regeneration (ISR) and Static Site Generation (SSG) for instant page loads.
+- **Easy to use**: Launch your blog in minutes without databases or complex configurations.
 - **Highly customizable**: Quickly adjust site styles and features via a simple `config.yml` file.
-- **Developer-friendly**: Built with modern tools like TypeScript and Tailwind CSS, simplifying development workflows.
+- **Strong compatibility**: Supports Markdown articles and pages with code highlighting, LaTeX formulas, and various tags.

 ## **2. How do I configure site information?**

-Locate the `config.yml` file in the root directory of your project and configure it as follows:
+Locate the `config.yml` file in your project root and follow the detailed instructions on the [config.yml](./config/) page:

 - Modify the site title, description, and author information.
 - Set up the navigation bar and social links.